PBridwell/README-builder/README.md

   ### Installation
     The Application should be installed by running the following commands:

-   User should make sure that they have a Github user name and Email.
-User then runs npm i in the command line.
-User then runs node index in command line and follows prompt to create README.
+   User should make sure that they have a GitHub profile and their own personal access token from Github.
+User then clones in the application to a new local directory and runs 'npm i' in the command line.
+User then follows the prompt to create a readme.

-  ## Usage

   ## Tests
-  User can test api funtionality by hardcoding their username
+  user can run their own tests by hardcoding variables
   ## Built With
   Javascript,HTML,AJAX
   ## License